Gkcloud5/Better-future/Learning/Programming/Bash/Example scripts and explanation/Example/E.3/Variable Assignment, plain and fancy.md

 ### Explanation:

-* Here we are asigned some simple variables
+* Here we are assigned some simple variables

 ### Things know:

+* `ls -l` we can assign command output to one variable
+* if we use `"$a"`  double quotes then output will be print in new line.